Men in Early Years Education

 Children can benefit from the different experiences and caring styles men bring to the profession – this can impact on reducing the levels of challenging behaviour.
 Much has been written about gender difference in relation to attitudes to risk with men (generalisation) allowing children more freedom to take on new challenges.

-Men can sometimes bring more play, active movement, entertainment and ‘rough and tumble’ play to the way they interact with their children.
-This can be a positive interaction when managed effectively and children respond positively to this variety of input.
+Men can sometimes bring more play, active movement, and ‘rough and tumble’ play to the way they interact with their children.
+This can be a positive interaction when managed effectively and children will respond positively to this variety of input, and for some children more active learning is how they learn best.
+Providing these different perspectives, teaching styles, and life experiences can enrich the learning environment.

-Having men in the setting provides children with a more accurate reflection of the gender mix of their community and the world around them.
+Having men in the setting provides children with a more accurate reflection of the gender mix of their classroom, their community and the world around them.
+It become more normal.
+We don’t want children to just view nursey education a solely women’s work.

 What are the barriers for men:

 There is still a prevailing attitude that caring for the young is women’s work and it is unmanly.
-These days, roles are becoming more fluid, often with both parents taking caring roles for their young children or even men staying home to look after young children while his partner works.
-But this trend is not being evidenced in male staffing numbers working in early years.
+These days, roles are becoming more fluid, often with both parents taking caring roles for their young children or even with fathers staying home to look after young children while their partner works.
+But this trend is not being evidenced in the male staffing numbers working in early years.
+I feel it misguided to think that men lack the shills to nurture young children.
+In reality there are more differences within a gender that between the genders.
+There are a many man that would make wonderful early years staff but never consider it a viable option.
+It’s hard to be what you don’t see.

 How do we feel as men as carers.
 Caring is often perceived to suit female staff due to their caring nature and maternal instinct.
-How do we feel with men comforting children – sometimes children will need a cuddle, a comforting arm, want to sit on your lap.
+How do we feel with men comforting children? – sometimes children will need a cuddle, a comforting arm, they will want to sit on your lap.
+How do we feel about more intimate care such as changing nappies?
 Sometimes this can sound alarm bells.
 Was that inappropriate contact?
-A reality is that the majority of abusers are male and thus we can tend to be more suspicious – whether consciously or subconsciously.
+The reality is that the majority of abusers are male and thus we can tend to be more suspicious – whether consciously or subconsciously.
 The impact of this is that men can be apprehensive to nurture and support children in a healthy, natural way.
 Many men across the country have talked about the increasing constraint they feel in having physical contact with children in their care.
+These are complex issues to reflect on and many man can find it easier just not to work in early years because of this.
+No one wants to feel judged or doubted.

 There needs to be more support from senior leadership teams to help male staff cope with negative attitudes and to build their confidence as valued practitioners.
 Leadership also needs to know how to sensitively manage allegations if they are made against men.
 There needs to be more advice and guidance both for men and settings on how to navigate these issues.

-The wages obviously are not an attraction – as a sector in general it is clear that successive government have undervalued early years professionals and quality provision.
+Low wages are another factor.
+The wages obviously are not an attraction to anyone in the sector – in general it is clear that successive government have undervalued early years professionals and quality provision.
+Wages clearly need to increase for all staff.
 But lots of us work in Early Years despite the low wages – because we know what a delight and joy it is to work with young children.
 We have to share this secret!

-As a sector I believe we need to make much more effort to encourage men to train to become nursery workers and early years teachers.
-We need to provide better career guidance and improve recruitment.
+As a sector I believe we need to make much more effort to encourage men to train to become nursery practitioners and early years teachers.
+We all need to have these conversations.